ucsb women's rugby

 We are UCSB Women's Rugby.

 Hello!
 We are the UCSB Women’s Rugby team.
 We are a family that has been brought together through the beautiful sport of rugby.
 We practice Tuesdays and Thursdays from 6-8 on field 4 of the recreation center.
 Outside of practice, we workout, hangout, study, fundraise, volunteer and do loads of other fun stuff!
-We compete in the Gold Coast Conference with other amazing teams like UCSD, UCLA, ASU, U of A, GCU, and CSUN.
+We compete in the Pacific Desert Rugby Conference with other amazing teams like UCSD, UCLA, ASU, U of A, and CSUN.

 2017-2018 Season Recap